Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Multimodal Large Language Models (MLLMs)

-\textit{(2) Full fine-tuning:} Full fine-tuning updates all model parameters, including vision encoders, spatial encoders, and the LLM.
+\textit{(2) \gls{fft}:} Full fine-tuning updates all model parameters, including vision encoders, spatial encoders, and the \gls{llm}.
 While this approach typically yields the highest task-specific performance, it is computationally intensive.
-To reduce the computational cost, some works apply full fine-tuning to smaller models, for example using Qwen2-0.5B~\cite {zhou2025tumtraffic}.
+To reduce the computational cost, some works apply \gls{fft} to smaller models, for example using Qwen2-0.5B~\cite {zhou2025tumtraffic}.